top of page

 If someone you care about has passed away without leaving a will, the state will determine how their belongings are shared.
 Each state has laws that outline who gets what when there is no will, known as intestate succession laws.
 These laws are strict and follow a predetermined order.
 It's also important to note that these laws might not apply to everything your loved one owned.
 Only the items that would have been included in a will and went through a legal process called probate will be divided according to these intestate laws.

-When someone passes away, their belongings and money, referred to as their estate, need to be managed and distributed, with the two main processes being probate and administration.
+When someone passes, their property and money, referred to as their estate, must be managed and distributed, with the two main processes being probate and administration.
 As described earlier, probate occurs when the deceased has a valid will that specifies how their estate should be divided.
 During this process, a court confirms the will's legitimacy.
 It appoints an executor to manage the estate, including valuing assets, paying debts and taxes, and distributing the remaining assets to beneficiaries.

 Administration takes place when there is no valid will, or if the will does not name an executor.
-In this scenario, the court appoints an administrator to handle the estate according to state laws, which involves similar responsibilities as an executor.
-The key difference is that probate follows the wishes outlined in a will, while administration adheres to state laws.
+In this scenario, the court appoints an administrator to administer the estate in accordance with state law, which involves responsibilities similar to those of an executor.
+The key distinction is that probate follows the terms of a will, whereas administration adheres to state law.
 Understanding these processes can help in navigating the management of an estate after a person's passing.

 Find Legal Guidance When You Need It Most

-Call us today at 401-724-9400 to schedule a consultation with Attorney RJ Connelly III, who possesses decades of expertise in probate matters and all aspects of elder law across Rhode Island, Connecticut, and Massachusetts.
-Do not allow the complexities of probate law and insufficient legal representation to exacerbate an already challenging time.
-Reach out to our team of professionals today.
+Contact us at 401-724-9400 to schedule a consultation with Attorney RJ Connelly III, whose decades of experience in probate and elder law serve families throughout Rhode Island, Connecticut, and Massachusetts.
+Let us shoulder the legal complexities so you can focus on healing.
+Reach out today for guidance you can trust and a team that truly cares.

 "Our firm offers decades of experience in probate and decedent estates and will explain the estate administration process and estimate the fees and costs if you decide to retain us.
 We will also assist in transferring any assets that do not require probate.
 At Connelly Law, we offer compassion and understanding at this most difficult time while acting in an efficient manner in navigating the probate process.
 Our goal is to help you to handle all the estate's business quickly and completely.
 Call Connelly Law today, your Southern New England Elder Law Attorney."